projectriff/projectriff.io/website/blog/2019-08-21-announcing-riff-0-4-0.md

 ### builds

 riff Builds now encompass more than just functions with the addition of application and container builds.
-Each build resource reports that latest image that a [runtime](#runtimes) uses to deploy the built workload.
+Each build resource reports the latest image that a [runtime](#runtimes) uses to deploy the built workload.
 The built image is always reported as a digested image to make the detection and rollout of changes more deterministic.

 Builds are transitioning from one-off tasks to continuous streams of images. riff 0.4 sets up the API to enable ongoing updated builds, but does not yet hook into sources to trigger rebuilding.

 #### function builds

-A Function uses function buildpacks and invokers to convert function source code into a runnable container.
+A riff Function uses buildpacks with function invokers to convert function source code into a runnable container.
 The same invokers and buildpacks provided by riff 0.3 are available.
-Unlike riff 0.3, the Function is only responsible for building a container image.
+Unlike riff 0.3, a Function resource is only responsible for building a container image.
 The deployment of the container is managed by the [runtime](#runtimes).

 #### application builds